LouisLanganay/Workshop-FrontEnd-Epytodo/part 1/INSTALL AND SETUP.md

-# Setting Up Node.js and React with TypeScript and Tailwind CSS
+# Setting Up Node.js and React with JavaScript and Tailwind CSS

-This guide will walk you through the steps to install Node.js and set up a React project with TypeScript and Tailwind CSS.
+This guide will walk you through the steps to install Node.js and set up a React project with JavaScript and Tailwind CSS.

 ## Install Node.js